JosiahJack/Citadel/README.md

 If you would like to join and aid in any capacity, please email Josiah Jack, the main author, at josiahjackcitadel@gmail.com

 Special thanks to Looking Glass Studios and Origin Games for the original 1994 product.
-Special thanks to Night Dive Studios for allowing this project to live on (unhindered).
+Special thanks to Night Dive Studios for allowing this project to live on.

 >DISCLAIMER: Citadel is in-progress.
 That means features may be broken, missing, or not in a final state of polish.